yangyu-1/yangyu.io/content/about.md

 DevOps, especially Kubernetes, and ML both receive a lot of criticism online; some are nonsense, some are accurate.
 I guess any new and emerging field will have its fair share of excitement, opportunists, and charlatans.
 Hopefully you will find this website a bit more pragmatic, a little less hyped.

 Side note: I'm still learning how to make educational videos on YT.
-It is definitely harder than I expected. if you have any tips and tricks you can share on recording/editing, I would love to hear from you.
+It is definitely harder than I expected. if you have any tips and tricks you can share on recording/editing/what mic should get for better sound quality, I would love to hear from you.